memfault/interrupt/_drafts/building-a-cli-for-firmware-projects.md

 ### Why not Make

-In the firmware world, I've seen Make used as a CLI many times.
-I cringe most times.
+Since many firmware projects use Make as a build system, engineers tend to reach for it when they need additional CLI commands.
+Make is great at dependency checking and simple recipes, but it should not be used as a CLI.
+Let's go over a few reasons why.

-Make is great at dependency checking and simple recipes, but it shouldn't be used as a CLI.
-Here's an example.
+#### Make does not handle arguments well

 In the nRF5 SDK's Makefile, this is the recipe for `flash`.